bobdenotter/many-eyes-of-making/Session recap/Twelve Eclipsed Moons.md

 Beck offers that the book is called the Tome of Vvaraak, which Galen shared with him earlier that week.
 “Galen’s done a lot of research on this; they’ve been trying to figure out what happened,” Beck shares, adding that as far as he knows, the others don’t know where the book is either.
 Petr says he assumes Rydia and Galen didn’t take the book when they encountered it, Beck saying he assumes the same.
 Changing the subject briefly, Petr talks about the captain, assuring Beck she’s doing okay, and she just needs to rest up.

-Petr points out that Galen seemed keen to go to New Throne, asking if Beck knows anything about that place.
+Petr points out that Galen seemed keen to go to [[Newthrone]], asking if Beck knows anything about that place.
 “I think there’s a lot of people from Cyre there,” Beck says, though he doesn’t know much more about the place.
 They agree that it sounds like an interesting place.

 Beck then says that, now that Petr’s back, he still kind of wants to try the Dream Lily.
 They agree to do it that evening, Petr talking Beck through some preparations they can take.
 Before they get ready, Beck goes out onto the deck to find Galen.